Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Abstract

 \section{Abstract}

-We use sensitivity analysis to design \textit{optimality-based} discretization (cutting-plane) methods for the global optimization of nonconvex semi-infinite programs (SIPs).
-We begin by formulating the optimal discretization of SIPs as a max-min problem and propose variants that are more computationally tractable.
-We then use parametric sensitivity theory to design an efficient method for solving these max-min problems to local optimality and argue this yields valid discretizations without sacrificing global optimality guarantees.
-Finally, we formulate optimality-based \textit{generalized} discretization of SIPs as max-min problems and design efficient local optimization algorithms to solve them approximately.
-Numerical experiments on test instances from the literature demonstrate that our new optimality-based discretization methods can significantly reduce the number of iterations for convergence relative to the classical feasibility-based method. \ and the gradient of the solution mapping $z^*(p)$ may be computed for each $p \in B_{\delta}(\bar{p})$ as follows depending on whether condition (a) or (b) above holds: \begin{enumerate}[label=(\alph*)] \item Let $J_z(p) \in \R^{n \times n}$ and $J_p(p) \in \R^{n \times p}$ be matrices with rows $\tr{(\nabla_z c_i(z^*(p),p))}$, $i \in \A(z^*(p),p)$, and $\tr{(\nabla_p c_i(z^*(p),p))}$, $i \in \A(z^*(p),p)$, respectively.
-Then
+We use sensitivity analysis to design \textit{bounding-focused} {discretization} (cutting-surface) methods for the global optimization of {nonconvex} {semi-infinite} programs (SIPs).
+We begin by formulating the {optimal} bounding-focused discretization of SIPs as a max-min problem and {propose} {variants} that are more computationally tractable.
+We then use {parametric} {sensitivity} theory to design an effective heuristic approach for solving these max-min problems.
+We also show how our new iterative discretization methods may be modified to ensure that the solutions of their {discretizations} converge to an optimal solution of the SIP.
+We then formulate optimal bounding-focused {\textit{generalized}} {discretization} of SIPs as {max-min} problems and design heuristic {algorithms} for their solution.
+Numerical experiments on standard nonconvex SIP test instances from the literature demonstrate that our new {bounding-focused} {discretization} methods can significantly reduce the number of {iterations} for convergence {relative} to a state-of-the-art feasibility-focused discretization method. \ Additionally, suppose $\{g(x,\cdot)\}_{x \in X}$ is uniformly Lipschitz continuous on $Y$ with Lipschitz constant $L_{g,y} > 0$, i.e.,